chainguard-images/images/TERRAFORM.md

   # whatever script is executed.
   digest = "my-image@"
   # A script that executes on the host with various context achieved and
-  # plubmed through the provided digest as environment variables.
+  # plumbed through the provided digest as environment variables.
   script = <<EOF
     ...
   EOF